-HVAC Systems Listings
+HVAC Systems Providers

-What listings include and exclude
+What providers include and exclude

-Included listing types:
+Included provider types:

-Excluded from listings:
+Excluded from providers:

 The boundary between residential and light-commercial equipment follows the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) equipment classification thresholds.
-Residential split systems are typically defined as those with cooling capacity below 65,000 BTU/h; equipment above that threshold falls into the light-commercial or commercial category and is listed separately.
+Residential split systems are typically defined as those with cooling capacity below 65,000 BTU/h; equipment above that threshold falls into the light-commercial or commercial category and is verified separately.

 Verification status

-Contractor listings are verified against state licensing board databases, which are publicly maintained in states including California (CSLB), Florida (DBPR), and Texas (TDLR).
+Contractor providers are verified against state licensing board databases, which are publicly maintained in states including California (CSLB), Florida (DBPR), and Texas (TDLR).
 HVAC contractors in these states must hold active licenses that include mechanical and refrigerant endorsements.
 In states without centralized licensing databases, verification is limited to confirmation of EPA Section 608 certification status, which covers refrigerant handling for Type I (small appliances), Type II (high-pressure systems), Type III (low-pressure systems), and Universal categories.

 For a walkthrough of how to read and apply these verification indicators, see How to Use This HVAC Systems Resource.